vohai2003/hdp_data_tutorials/tutorials/hdp/cross-component-lineage-with-apache-atlas-across-apache-sqoop-hive-kafka-storm/tutorial.md

 First access the Sandbox Web Shell Client at `sandbox-hdp.hortonworks.com:4200`.
 The first time password for root user is `hadoop`.

+Alternatively, you could "ssh" into the sandbox from your terminal or Windows Ubuntu Shell. `ssh root@localhost -p 2222`.

 Text you should see on your screen looks similar:

 ~~~